 Unfortunately, attackers can intercept SMS codes with relative ease through SIM-card cloning.
 To prevent this eavesdropping, generate codes on your mobile device with a 2FA app like Authy, Google Authenticator, or a password manager with 2FA support like 1Password.

-The “strength” of a single password is a red herring in 2019.
+The “strength” of a single password is a red herring.
 A strong system of authentication is more important.
 Leaks and data theft inevitably happen.
 Unique passwords keep the damage contained.
 Two-factor authentication can reduce the damage of stolen credentials to zero.